 Regional NSW, Bachelor Creative Arts

 I like to tell stories and create the worlds they live in.
 I am a studying artist and designer in Wollongong, Australia.
-For me the Pinnacle Foundation scholarship and mentorship is a chance to make my art and design study more accessible and serves as means to connect with my community – the LGBT+ community through mentoring relationships, the people I meet and experiences I have as a member of the Pinnacle family.
-I understand what Pinnacle stands for in helping LGBT+ youth, these values resonate with my perspective.
+For me the Pinnacle Foundation scholarship and mentorship is a chance to make my art and design study more accessible and serves as means to connect with my community – the LGBTIQ+ community through mentoring relationships, the people I meet and experiences I have as a member of the Pinnacle family.
+I understand what Pinnacle stands for in helping LGBTIQ+ youth, these values resonate with my perspective.
 I see a better future in a society that communicates about broader identity and tells more stories about how normal it is, to be a little different.
 With the help of a professional mentor and the financial aid that the scholarship provides, I am better prepared for my journey to find my passion and make a difference in our ever-changing society.

 Sydney NSW, Bachelor Law/Communications

 During a time where I am fully discovering myself, I feel that receiving this scholarship not only supports my education, but also my identity as I enter a new and exciting chapter of my life.
-The Pinnacle Foundation provides the educational, financial and well-being encouragement of LGBT+ students.
+The Pinnacle Foundation provides the educational, financial and well-being encouragement of LGBTIQ+ students.
 Coming from a rural area, this was something that I had missed out on.